ShawnaUKY25/Module-3-Journal/README.md

 # Recommended Grade:  A

 *Rationale*

-I understood what to expect in this module.
+I have a better understanding of what to expect in this module.
 It turns out, I need to rewatch the lectures a few times, in order for the content to really sink in.
 The activities help reinforce what I am learning.